Everyone knows or has heard about the three Rs. But what do they really mean??

 Don't make trash in the first place.

 Reduction is priority #1.
-Use less stuff, decrease your consumption and minimize your waste footprint.
+Use less stuff, decrease your consumption, and minimize your waste footprint.
 Ultimately, garbage is buried in a landfill and never used again.
-Reducing requires people to think about how to prevent trash and household waste from going into the garbage can.
+Choosing to reduce waste requires people to consider how to prevent trash and household waste from going into the garbage can.

-• Do not purchase or use disposable items such as paper products, straws and single serving containers.
+• Do not purchase disposable items such as paper products, straws, and single-serving containers.
+Select sturdy and washable utensils and tableware at home, picnics, and parties.

 • Compost yard and food waste to decrease your trash and prevent the loss of nutrients.